 Because of the complexities of running PCR in any percentage, Alpha charges the same upcharge for PCR content whether you choose to use 25% PCR or 100% PCR.

 Upcharges for PCR fluctuate widely based on market conditions and the source of the PCR.
-Because we use only food-safe resins approved by the FDA, recycled PET is typically 10% more than virgin PET and recycled HDPE can be 15% to 20% higher than virgin HDPE.
+Because we use only food-safe resins approved by the FDA, recycled PET is typically 10% to 20% more than virgin PET and recycled HDPE can be 20% to 40% higher than virgin HDPE.
 Certified Ocean Bound PCR has a greater upcharge and must be quoted based on current market conditions.

 Bioresins are resins that are made partially or completely from plants.
 Currently Alpha offers bottles and jars from a PET bioresin with 30% plant-based feedstock, and HDPE bioresin made 100% from sugar cane.